What are the guidelines for proper employee records retention in the Philippines?

 Records retention guidelines are essential for ensuring legal compliance, transparency, and accountability in business operations.
 These guidelines help organizations meet legal requirements and maintain a transparent record of activities.
 Moreover, they can also use historical data for future decision-making.

 They also play a crucial role in risk management, as well as data privacy and security.
 Additionally, records retention safeguards employee rights.
 They ensure that records related to compensation, benefits, and working conditions are properly maintained.
-All of which helps protect against labor-related disputes and claims.
+All of these helps protect against labor-related disputes and claims.

-What is the Record Retention Period?
+What is the record retention period?

 The record retention period refers to how long an organization hangs on to critical records as required by laws and regulations.
-These records can include financial documents and employee records, among others.
+These personnel records can include financial documents and employee records, among others.

 This practice is vital to ensure compliance with legal requirements and maintain transparency in business operations.
 Moreover, it can provide historical data for making informed decisions in the future.